-Finally, for many people, it is the best investment they make since they regularly save money every time they are paid.
+Finally, for many people, it is the best investment they make since they regularly save money every time they get paid.

 Can you lose money in a 401k?

-When the stock market falls in value, so too will the value in your 401k.
+When the stock market falls in value, so will the value of your plan.

 But you have to remember that the stock market has a positive return over 74% of the time.

-In other words, 74% of the years you invest your money, it will grow.
+In other words, it will grow 74% of the time you invest your money.

 As long as you can be disciplined and stay invested, your balance will grow over time.

-What does it mean to max out 401k?
+What does it mean to max out my 401k?

 This means you reach the contribution limits allowed by the IRS.

-For employees over age 50, they can make an additional $6,500 catch-up contribution.
+Employees over age 50 can make an additional $7,500 catch-up contribution.